Hundreds protest chemical plant in southern China

 In a statement published on Sunday, the Maoming city government called the demonstration a "grave violation" of the law that "seriously affects the social order".

-The city government said on Monday morning that some demonstrators had hurled bottles and rocks after 10:30 pm Sunday evening (1430 GMT), prompting the police to react.
+The city government said on Monday morning that some demonstrators had hurled bottles and rocks after 10:30 pm Sunday evening, prompting the police to react.

 No one was killed, the government said, without noting whether anyone was hurt.

 The eastern city of Ningbo suspended a petrochemical project after days of demonstrations in November 2012, and protests forced the suspension of a paraxylene plant in the northeastern city of Dalian the year before.
 A similar demonstration took place in the southern city of Kunming last year.